 A non-repayable grant awarded to the neediest students, as determined by the results of the FAFSA.
-The amount of the grant depends specifically on the student's EFC, and it ranges from \$652 to \$6,095.
+The amount of the grant depends specifically on the student's EFC.
+Each year the federal government establishes the Pell Grant range and EFC benchmarks.